 - pulmonary cysts of varying sizes and bullae (probably develop as a result of prolonged ventilation)

 One described method is the Ichikado CT scoring of acute respiratory distress syndrome.

 Treatment and prognosis

-ARDS carries a high mortality of around 50% 2 and many survivors develop chronic lung disease, with damaged lung healing by fibrosis.
-A minority recover fully.
+Acute respiratory distress syndrome carries high mortality of around 50% 2 and many survivors develop chronic lung disease, with the damaged lung healing by fibrosis.
+However, a minority do make a full recovery.